-Going Concern
+Going concern

-Although the company is in a net current liabilities position, the directors believe that preparing the financial statements on the going concern basis is appropriate due to the continued financial support from the parent company, M.K.M.
+The directors believe that preparing the financial statements on the going concern basis is appropriate due to the continued financial support from the parent company, M.K.M.
 Building Supplies (Group) Limited, supported by the cash flows of the Group.
 Management has produced forecasts for the Group that have also been sensitised to reflect severe yet plausible downside scenarios as a result of the COVID-19 pandemic and its impact on the global economy, which have been reviewed by the directors.
 These demonstrate the Group is forecast to generate profits and cash and that the Group has sufficient cash reserves to enable the Group to meet its obligations as they fall due for a period of at least 12 months from the date of signing of these financial statements.